TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 18/John 18.38.md

 ---

-Pilate saith unto him, What is truth?
-And when he had said this, he went out again unto the Jews, and saith unto them, I find no crime in him.
+Pilate said to him, "What is truth?"
+When he had said this, he went out again to the Jews, and said to them, "I find no basis for a charge against him.